Another chapter, one iced tea, and a little bit of quiet

 Ice Tea, a cookie and my laptop on a table.

-I spent a few hours in a café today.
-Just me, my laptop, and a cookie I didn’t plan to eat but did anyway.
-The iced tea helped.
-Not because I was thirsty, but because sometimes having something cold to hold onto helps you think.
+I spent a few hours in a café today — just me, my laptop, and a cookie I hadn’t planned to eat but did anyway.
+The iced tea wasn’t because I was thirsty.
+It was something to hold onto while I tried to think.

-So this chapter tried to hold that.
-The quiet parts.
+That’s what I’m trying to capture on the page: the quiet parts.
 The in-between moments that don’t make it into guides or advice columns.
-Where identity, belonging, and care blur together in the everyday.
+The spaces where identity, belonging, and care blur together in the everyday.

 Maybe you’ve felt this too, in your own way.
 If so, I think we’d understand each other.